mohaaw/studio/README.md

 *   **Integration with Shipping Carriers (Future)**: Future support for integrating with shipping services for online sales. #shipping #logistics

 ## Design Philosophy

+TechShop Manager Pro is built upon a robust and thoughtful design philosophy focused on providing a powerful, intuitive, and scalable solution for managing second-hand electronics businesses.
+Key principles include:

+*   **Efficiency and Streamlining**: Automating and simplifying complex workflows to reduce manual effort and increase operational efficiency.

 TechShop Manager is built with a focus on **simplicity, efficiency, and intelligence**.
 The design principles guiding this application include: